telerik/reporting-docs/knowledge-base/how-to-use-kendodatetimepicker-as-an-editor-in-the-html5-viewer-s-parameters-area.md

 ---
 title: How to use kendoDateTimePicker as an editor in the HTML5 Viewer's Parameters Area
-description: A frequently asked question is how to replace the default kendoDatePicker with kendoDateTimePicker widget.
+description: How to replace the default kendoDatePicker with kendoDateTimePicker widget.
 type: how-to
 page_title: Implementing the kendoDateTimePicker editor in the HTML5 Viewer's Parameters Area
 slug: how-to-use-kendodatetimepicker-as-an-editor-in-the-html5-viewer-s-parameters-area